Nuitka/Nuitka/Developer_Manual.rst

        raise AssertionError

-This makes assertions the same as a branch guarded exception, what it really is, and removes the need for any special code or optimizations to concern with it.
+This makes assertions absolutely the same as a raise exception in a conditional statement.

-This transformation is performed at tree building already.
+This transformation is performed at tree building already, so Nuitka never knows about "assert" as an element and standard optimizations apply.
+If e.g. the truth value of the assertion can be predicted, the conditional statement will have the branch statically executed or removed.

 The "comparison chain" expressions